Azure-Samples/azure-ai-vision-sdk/client_libraries/README.md

    or **registers** a first-run device with full hardware attestation.
 On success it returns an `AttestationSession`.
 3. **Session token** — `fetchSessionToken` sends an encrypted, signed request and decrypts the **Face liveness token**.
-The device is authenticated by the auth-cert ECDSA signature — trust was already established by the verify or register step in `startSession`, so no fresh hardware attestation (App Attest / Play Integrity) is repeated here.
+Both platforms authenticate the request with the registered auth-cert ECDSA signature. iOS additionally includes a fresh App Attest assertion over the encrypted request.
+Full registration attestation is not repeated here.
-4. **Liveness digest** — after the Face liveness UI runs, `submitLivenessDigest` sends the signed result digest.
+4. **Liveness digest** — after the Face liveness UI runs, `submitLivenessDigest` sends the encrypted, signed result digest, with another fresh App Attest assertion on iOS.
 This is the final call: the session's ephemeral encryption key is wiped and the session is released automatically.

 ### Endpoints